rainleander/MSU-AI-microbootcamp/module2-notes.md

   - If questions arise, attend instructor-led office hours for a detailed walkthrough.

 2.2.4: Recap and Knowledge Check
+- Focus: Using the elbow method to find the optimal number of clusters (k) for data.

+Subtasks:
+  1. Running the K-means algorithm for a range of k-values.
+  2. Plotting the results and the corresponding level of inertia for each k-value.

+- Inertia: Measures the distribution of data points within a cluster.
+  - Optimal k-value: Identified at the elbow of the curve where the rate of decrease in inertia slows down.

+- Next Steps: Introduction to data optimization through data scaling.
+  - Importance: Data scaling is crucial for applying PCA (Principal Component Analysis).
+  - PCA combines learnings from unsupervised learning to enhance the algorithm and simplify data interpretation.
+  - Further exploration of PCA will follow the scaling and transforming data activity.

 2.2.5: Scaling and Transforming for Optimization
 2.2.6: Apply Standard Scaling
 2.2.7: Activity: Standardizing Stock Data